oppia/oppia-web-developer-docs/Adding-new-page.md

 4. In the PR description, explain the following in detail:

-    - Is the page learner facing and public?
+    - Is the page learner-facing and public?

     - How can it be accessed i.e. the user journey to get to the new page?

     - A clear description of the contents of the page.

-    - What is the page title and meta tag content that will be used in the new page?
+    - What are the page title and meta tag content that will be used in the new page?

     - Does the sitemap.xml need to be updated?